 - Next, have your girls pair up so that one girl is a customer and one girl is a seller.

 - The customer should then pull a persona out of the bowl – they’ll be acting out this persona with the seller.
 (For older girls, it’s more challenging to keep the customer persona a secret so that only the customer knows what the solution is.
 Otherwise, the customer can read her persona out loud to give the seller a chance to prepare some talking points!)

 - The goal of the activity is for the seller to practice tailoring her pitch to the customer’s unique persona.
-For example, if the customer says they don’t eat cookies, her pitch should include the option to donate cookies to the Gift of Caring program.
+For example, if the customer says they don’t eat cookies, her pitch should include the option to donate cookies to the Care to Share program.

 - The round ends when the sale has been made (or after 2 minutes, if you have a stubborn customer!
 J).